sauramis/lidar_map/README.md

 To build the repository clone the repository into a catkin workspace, replace the src folder and run catkin_make.
 ## To run a hokuyo use:
     roslaunch spin_hokuyo tilt_hokuyo_continous
 This launches the dynamixel, parameters for motor are in spin_hokuyo/launch/dynamixel_servos_tilting.yaml.
-Before running the spin_hokuyo node make sure motor_id is known, this can be found by running examples in dynamixel_motor.
-This value is currently hardcoded in the yaml file.
+Before running the spin_hokuyo node make sure motor_id is known.
+This value is currently hardcoded in the dynamixel_servos_tilting.yaml file.
 Hokuyo device has been mapped to /dev/ttyUSB0, so the user should have access to this device or create a udev rule and assign the device the symlink you create.
 ## To run a rplidar use:
     roslaunch spin_hokuyo tilt_rplidar_continuous
+This launches the dynamixel and the rplidar node.
+To visualize the point cloud open a new terminal, run rviz and select the topic as /assembled_points.